 Alphabet, Inc. (GOOG, GOOGL) Stock News: Robbins LLP Reminds Investors of Approaching Lead Plaintiff Deadline in Alphabet, Inc. Class Action Lawsuit

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Alphabet Inc. (NASDAQ: GOOG, GOOGL) securities between February 4, 2020 and January 23, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Alphabet Inc. GOOG GOOGL))) securities between February 4, 2020 and January 23, 2022, for violations of the Securities Exchange Act of 1934.
 Alphabet Inc. is a multinational technology conglomerate holding company.
 It is the parent company of Google, which is a dominant player in the field of digital advertising.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Alphabet.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 15, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.